Mount Okmok: Hazards and monitoring

 Okmok has had large caldera-forming eruptions.
 Its eruptions constitute a threat to air travel, which despite the remoteness of the volcano is heavy in the region.
 Okmok is classified as a "high-threat volcano" (Note: "High threat" is the second-highest in a five-class scale, which considers both the threat posed by a volcano and the infrastructure/population/other human uses at risk) by the United States Geological Service.
 The AVO operates seismometers and equipment measuring deformation of the edifice, which relay their information to the AVO laboratories in Fairbanks and Anchorage.
 AVO publishes a volcano alert level for Okmok.
 The volcano is also the site of an array of infrasound detectors, which can also record activity at other Aleutian volcanoes.

 The principal hazard from Okmok consists in volcanic ash clouds, which are transported mostly eastward by winds.
 Ash clouds can damage aircraft and their engines and ash fallout to the ground can cause breathing difficulties, low visibility, and damage to machinery.
 Pyroclastic flows and surges can scour the island, overtop ridges and topographic obstacles, and advance at speeds reaching 100 m/s.
 Rockfalls and slow-moving lava flows primarily occur inside the caldera.
 The latter can dam creeks, causing floods down Crater Creek.
 Ash or pyroclastic fall onto ice can produce mudflows and volcanic cones outside of the caldera may be a source of debris flows.
-Inside the caldera, dangerous volcanic gases occur next to fumaroles and odorless toxic gases can built up in geographic depressions.
+Inside the caldera, dangerous volcanic gases occur next to fumaroles and odorless toxic gases can build up in geographic depressions.
 Large caldera-forming eruptions are unlikely in the near future.